Chang and Eng Bunker: Medical condition and deaths

 While Eng enjoyed good health toward the end of his life, most of Chang's right side became paralyzed in 1870 after his stroke, and eventually his right leg needed to be kept in a sling.
 From then on, Chang—becoming a heavy drinker—remained in poor health.
-Chang contracted bronchitis in January 1874, and the family physician recommended that he stay indoors and warm.
+He contracted bronchitis in January 1874, and the family physician recommended that Chang stay indoors and warm.

 On January 15, the Bunkers traveled through cold weather to Eng's house.
 Chang seemed to have recovered somewhat by the next day but at night was unable to breathe comfortably.
 On Chang's urging the brothers slept sitting upright on a chair, in front of a fireplace.
 Eng was healthy physically yet weary from spending the past week with a seriously ill Chang, so he asked to move to their bed after hours of drifting in and out of sleep.

 Early in the morning of January 17, one of Eng's sons checked on the sleeping twins.
 "Uncle Chang is dead," the boy reportedly said to Eng, who responded, "Then I am going!"
-The family doctor was quickly sent for but Eng soon died, reportedly just over two hours after his brother's death.
+The family doctor was quickly sent for, but Eng soon died, reportedly just over two hours after his brother's death.
 The Bunkers had the longest known life-span (62 years) of any conjoined twins in history until 2012, when their record was surpassed by Ronnie and Donnie Galyon (1951–2020).
 Eng was remembered as a caring supporter of his brother, especially during their final years, when Chang developed severe illnesses.
 After their deaths, their good friend Jesse Franklin Graves recalled, "[Eng's] kindness was received with the warmest appreciation by Chang, whose disposition was very different from the morose, ill nature so falsely ascribed to him [by the press]."